-Associate professor, Institute for Conflict Analysis and Resolution
+Associate professor, School for Conflict Analysis and Resolution

 Hirsch is the author of "In the Moment of Greatest Calamity: Terrorism, Grief and a Victim's Quest for Justice," a personal account of her experiences during the 1998 U.S. Embassy bombing in Tanzania, the loss of her husband as a victim of the attack and the subsequent trial of four defendants.